The Lung Institute is proud to announce that our remarkable cellular therapy that treats COPD is now available throughout the United States.

-Within four weeks of stem cell treatment, she noticed a difference, and steady improvement followed.
+Within four weeks of cellular therapy, she noticed a difference, and steady improvement followed.
 June is now able to travel for work again and no longer needs the prescription medication she once couldn’t do without.

 Her daily three-mile walks helped her lose 25 pounds, and she’s looking forward to taking line dancing classes with friends in Madeira Beach.

 Age: 66 | Location: Englewood, FL | Condition: COPD, Emphysema

 David noticed it was hard for him to breathe.
 He was diagnosed with COPD and emphysema.

 David couldn’t work anymore, and he barely left the house.
 Soon, he felt depressed by the loss of his previous life.